magarena/magarena/release/README.txt

 melvin
 Mike

-- Low quality image updated is now disabled by default as it takes a while to run
+- low quality image update is now disabled by default as it takes a while to run

-- Game pause on card popup is now optional, and can be enabled from preference settings
+- game pause on card popup is now optional and disabled by default

 - add the following ability icons to annotated card popup
   * storm